🎵John Paul Hammond Jr. -- is 82 in the year 2024 and 83 in the year 2025; b.11/13/1942 N.S.

 In 1976, “Lowdown” by Boz Scaggs peaked at number 28 on the U.K. pop singles chart.

-In 2021, “Meet Me At Our Spot” by Anxiety / Willow / Tyler Cole peaked at number 10 on the U.K. pop singles chart.
+In 2021, “Meet Me At Our Spot” by The Anxiety: Willow Smith and Tyler Cole peaked at number 10 on the U.K. pop singles chart.

 In 2004, “My Prerogative” by Britney Spears peaked at number 3 on the U.K. pop singles chart.